Entries (Documents, Folders, and Shortcuts)

 Electronic Documents

 An electronic document has an electronic file component.
-Any file that you can save in Windows can also be stored in the repository as an electronic document.
+Any file that you can save on a computer can also be stored in the repository as an electronic document.
 For instance, you could save a PDF, a Word document, or an .mp3 music file in Laserfiche.
 All three would be electronic documents.

 Electronic documents may also have image pages.
 You can generate pages from PDFs or use Snapshot to create image pages of any electronic file type that can be printed.
 Even if an electronic document has image pages, however, it is still an electronic document.